Water vs. Refrigerant Leaks

 You’ll know your AC system is leaking if there is a puddle on the floor under your unit.
 In the event that your evaporator coils are frozen or your system is leaking refrigerant, you’re likely to notice a change in the efficiency of your system.
 A leaking air conditioner will also cause your electricity bills to rise.

 When your AC begins to leak, first try to determine what is leaking and where it’s coming from.
-If you’ve determined the liquid leaking from your AC unit is water and you can’t fix the problem, call us at Big Mountain Air.
+If you’ve determined the liquid leaking from your AC unit is water and you can’t fix the problem, contact us at Big Mountain Air.
 Our professional team has been locating and repairing HVAC problems since 2006.
-Contact us today to schedule your home visit and leave your worries behind you.